Artificial Intelligence and Machine Learning

 “We are entering the cognitive age.
 Over the next 25 years, advanced AI will be the central element of digital transformation that fundamentally changes how businesses operate.”

-Join Protiviti's Global Head of Technology Ron Lefferts, Senior Managing Director Shaheen Dil, and Managing Director Madhumita Bhattacharrya for a live discussion of the survey findings and important insights.
+Listen to the recorded Webinar of Protiviti's Global Head of Technology Ron Lefferts, Senior Managing Director Shaheen Dil, and Managing Director Madhumita Bhattacharrya discussion surrounding the survey findings and important insights.

 Our full report contains extensive analysis of key insights gathered from survey participants across a number of dimensions, including expectations for gaining value, benefits now and anticipated, investment in AI, executive buy-in, industry and global adoption, and comparison of AI Leaders versus non-leaders.
 It finishes with calls to action based on lessons learned from advanced AI adopters.

 - Today, 16 percent of companies are gaining significant value from advanced AI, but the landscape for the use of AI/ML will change dramatically over the next two years, rising to more than 50 percent.

 - A sizable majority of companies expect to see significant gains in profitability, productivity, revenue and shareholder value within the next two years.